prhbrt/django-autocomplete-widget/README.md

-# Autocomplete widget in django
+# Autocomplete and button group select widgets in django

 An alternative to RadioSelect, where all values are populated but hidden as a `ul > li` list in html.
 The user can type in a textbox, and when the text matches one of the labels of the choices, the list item are displayed.